ViaTechSystems/FrontendBlogRedesign/README.md

 # Blog Redesign
 You have a very simple Blog Application written in Django.
-PyCharm was the IDE used but you can use whatever editor you want.
+PyCharm was the IDE used but you can use whatever editor you want, you are using JavaScript, .

 This is a functioning blog system with 4 templates you will restyle (view.html, create.html, create_comment.html, and edit.html)